mxro/maxrohde-web/content/posts/2016/2016-09-23-fix-phonegap-shows-black-screen-after-splash/index.md

 ---
-title: "Fix PhoneGap Shows Black Screen after Splash"
+title: 'Fix PhoneGap Shows Black Screen after Splash'
-date: "2016-09-23"
+date: '2016-09-23'
 categories:
-  - "javascript"
+  - 'javascript'
 ---

 In order to test how an [ObjectHub](https://objecthub.io/) Micro App can be packaged as a [PhoneGap](http://phonegap.com/) application, I used [PhoneGap Build](https://build.phonegap.com/) to package up a simple application.